There are a lot of paths to reaching your fundraising goal, and one of the best paths is by focusing on donor retention.

 Thank You Letters to Donors

-A donation thank you letter is often the first stewardship touchpoint that donors will receive.
+Thank you notes for donations are often the first stewardship touchpoint that donors will receive.
 If they make an online donation, you can likely set up your donor management software to automatically send out an email thank you letter.
 If you receive an offline donation in the mail, your nonprofit's thank you letter may take several business days to reach the donor, which is all the more reason to make it a memorable letter.

 A great donation thank you letter includes the following:

 - Acknowledgment of the gift and gift amount

 - Reference the donors’ history with the organization (ie “Thank you for being a donor since 2015”)

 - A short vignette or quote that connects donors to the impact of their gift

 - Uses donor-centered language (ie “Because of your support..”)